-This is a two-year math program taught in one year during a two-period block.
+PETAL is a special program offered to selected students in a two period course.
+This program is a division initiative to address the achievement gap while encouraging underrepresented populations of students to access more rigorous courses.
 Algebra I is taught first semester.
 Instruction includes the properties and basic operations of natural numbers, their algebraic and graphical representation, and linear equations.
 Also included is the study of inequalities and systems of linear equations and inequalities.
 Near the end of first semester, students will take the Standards of Learning (SOL) Algebra I test.
 Advanced Algebra II is taught during the second semester.
 This course includes the study of equations, inequalities, relations, functions, systems of equations, polynomials, irrational numbers, complex numbers, and conic sections.
 The course also includes the study of higher degree polynomial functions, rational functions, exponential and logarithmic functions, statistics and probability.
-Near the end of the school year, students will take the Standards of Learning (SOL) Algebra II test if needed for graduation.
+Students will take the Standards of Learning (SOL) Algebra II test if needed for graduation.